KaylaPosthumusOW/frame_app/README.md

 <img src="assets/page_mock_ups/iPhone 14 Pro-5.png" alt="Admin Page Mockup" height="350" align="right" style="margin-left:20px;">
 Admin interface for managing daily prompts.
 Create, edit, and delete prompts to keep the community engaged with fresh creative challenges.

-## Concept Process
-The Concept Process documents the initial planning, ideation, and design for Fram.
-This includes wireframes, user flows, and early sketches that shaped the app's features and UI.

-### Wireframes & Design
-You can add wireframes, mockups, and design documentation here to illustrate the evolution of Fram's interface and user experience.

 ## Highlights
 - Building my first mobile app using Flutter and Firebase
 - Learning to integrate Firebase Authentication, Firestore, and Storage